Special Education Needs with Disabilities (& Inclusion)

 All mainstream schools must appoint a designated teacher; the Special Educational Needs Co-ordinator (SENCo), who is responsible for the day-to-day operation of the school’s SEND policy.
 They co-ordinate provision for pupils with SEND and liaise with parents, staff and external agencies.

-The named SENCo for West Melton Primary School is Mrs Z Norris.
+The named SENCo for West Melton Primary School is Miss J Key.

-The named School Governor for SEN is Rebecca Peel.
+The named School Governor for SEN is Mr Richard Matthews.

 The IEP highlights the teacher’s main areas of concern for the child, the child’s strengths which can be used to overcome difficulties and the support to be provided.
 Targets are included which promote learning in small achievable steps, with details about strategies to be employed to enable this to happen and details about the people who will be involved in helping this to happen.
 Usually these people would include the teacher, the parent, the pupil and the SENCo.